kriste11er/kriste11er.github.io/index.md

 ---
 <h1>{{ "Hello World!" | upcase }}</h1>

 A small step forward, a giant leap for mankind...
 That's what I read on the urinal today, at least.
-Hope it leads to baby steps every other day.
-The beginning of a slow growing garden of flowers